markusbichl/ADC_Silence_Detector/README.md

 3. Connect a WCH-Link programmer to the SWD/SDI header.
 4. Click **Download** to flash the `.hex` to the CH32X033.

-Debug output is available over SDI (single-wire debug interface) at 115200 baud and prints the raw ADC level on every 500 ms poll cycle.
+Debug output is available over SDI (single-wire debug interface) at 115200 baud and prints the raw ADC level on every poll cycle.

 ---